mattcamp/serverless-gallery/README.md

 5. Edit `terraform/backend.tf` and set up your state bucket (you may need to create this first if using S3 terraform state).
 Also set your AWS region and replace `mtest` with your own prefix which will be used when creating other S3 buckets.
 6. Run `terraform init`
 7. Run `terraform plan` and if everything looks ok, `terraform apply`
+8. Edit `public-web/scripts/upload.js` and set the presigner URL (first line) to be your deployed API Gateway stage URL.
+9. Edit `public-web/scripts/gallery-admin.js` and set the variable at the top to match your built resources.
+Most of these should be reported by Terraform after the apply.
 8. cd into `public-web` and run `aws s3 sync ./ s3://<your-s3-prefix>-gallery-public --acl public-read` to upload the files into the public bucket.
 9. Use the AWS Console to add admin users to your Cognito user pool.
 Set a temporary password (they will be required to set a new one upon first login)
 10. Hit the public URL for your gallery-public bucket to view your gallery!